 Half double crochet is a stitch that’s quick to make and can be used for a variety of projects.
 If a project requires shaping, like a crocheted sweater or hat, then increases or decreases will typically need to be used to ensure that the item fits properly.
-The half double crochet decrease is a simple decrease that takes two stitches and turns in into a single stitch.
+The half double crochet decrease is a simple decrease that takes two stitches and turns them into a single stitch.
 In this video, crochet designer Jen Lucas demonstrates how to work a half double crochet decrease, also known as a half double crochet two together (hdc2tog).

 Jen begins by reviewing how to work a half double crochet stitch.
 She then starts working a half double crochet decrease by following these steps: